TahaniSury/UFOs/README.md

  ## Summary:

  . drawback:
-  I noticed the when I put in the search button word (FRESNO)instead of (fresno) it did not show up that is mean it's a case sensitive
+  I noticed the when searched word (FRESNO)instead of (fresno) it did not show up that is mean it's a case sensitive

+ . additional recommendations for further developmen:
+ .
+I think it's better to put a button to click for example (search button ) is more clear to use than just write the word and hit enter